-Four outstanding Phuket villas built in recent years exemplify the island’s myriad design influences, bringing together art, architectural features, feng shui principles, and furnishings from around Thailand and across the world.
+Two outstanding Phuket villas built in recent years exemplify the island’s myriad design influences, bringing together art, architectural features, feng shui principles, and furnishings from around Thailand and across the world.

 Baan Paa Talee Estate and Villa Minh, two dazzling villas on the Kamala headland, were both designed by Paris-based architects Arte Charpentier with many Thai and Asian design features incorporated to create bright, vivid open spaces and nature-infused luxury.
-Both villas cascade down the hillside to offer panoramic views with seamless connection between their expansive indoor and outdoor living areas.
+Both villas cascade down the hillside to offer panoramic views with a seamless connection between their expansive indoor and outdoor living areas.